I’ve heard it said, “If you love something, set it free. If it returns, then it’s truly yours. But if it doesn’t return….hunt it down and kill it!

 That means God will clip some things out of your life that are hindering your growth, personally and spiritually.
 Some of those things are habits that are hurting you.
 But sometimes they are people.
 God knows that you would never tell them to leave on your own, so instead He moves them out, saving you the trouble.

-If that’s where you are right now, try to resist the urge to go running after “the others” as they walk out the door.
+So if God is pruning you right now, try to resist the urge to go running after “the deadwood” as it walks out the door.
 You will be tempted to change things in order to keep them.
 But if you become someone you’re not to win their approval, then it really won’t be “you” they’re approving of anyway, will it?
-And in the process, you will have forfeited your destiny.
+And in the process, you will have forfeited your own destiny.

 If God is removing someone from your life right now, don’t fight Him.
-Let Him clip away the things from your life that hinder you, and trust Him that you will grow stronger in the future.
+Let Him gently remove those dead things from your hands right now, trusting He’ll replace them with something much, much better.